Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 ## Revision history

-This document given an overview of changes between various revision of coroutines.
+This section gives an overview of changes between various revisions of coroutines design.

 ### Changes in revision 3